hongyusu/ProteinFunctionPrediction/README.md

       |4|2237|
       |5|9456|

-1. Original data files are located in the directory `./Data/`.

 1. BLAST with TCDB

    1. TCDB proteins are compared with themselves by running BLAST algorithms in order to obtain a pairwise similarity matrix.
-   1. Instruction for BLAST installation and running can be found from [my blog](http://hongyusu.github.io/lessons/2015/06/16/ncbi-blast-installation-and-running-in-parallel/).
+   1. Instruction for BLAST installation and running can be found from [my blog post](http://hongyusu.github.io/lessons/2015/06/16/ncbi-blast-installation-and-running-in-parallel/).

+1. Original data files are located in the directory `./Data/`.

 ## Data preprocessing